UdiOshi85/GenericSettings/README.md

 ## Introduction

-As an android developer for 6 years, many times I've started new project (For myself or in my work) and had to do Settings Activity over and over again.
+As an android developer for 6 years, there has been many times I've started a new personal or work project and had to redo the Settings Activity over and over again.
-So I had enough. wasted to much time in my life doing same code every time.
+I've had enough, I've wasted too much time in my life doing the same code every time.

+* But why not using [Android native Settings Preferences](https://developer.android.com/guide/topics/ui/settings.html)?
+It provides an easy implementation via XML and works directly with SharedPreferences.
+However to me it's kinda old approach on taking care of the UI.
+Once you need to open a specific nested PreferenceScreen or send analytics it gets very frustrating.
+So I decided to build my own Generic settings library using the latest Android library such as Data Binding & ConstraintLayout for the views.

 #### Native settings preference - Pros & Cons